Quasinormal modes of a charged spherically symmetric black hole in bumblebee gravity: Conclusion

-We hereby extend our sincere gratitude to Ms. Y.-M.~Ma for her assistance in running the numerical program,~which has significantly reduced the computation time.~This work is supported in part by the National Key Research and Development Program of China (Grant No. 2020YFC2201503), the National Natural Science Foundation of China (Grants No.12205129, No. 12475056, and No. 12247101), Gansu Province’s Top Leading Talent Support Plan, the Natural Science Foundation of Gansu Province (No. 22JR5RA389), and the ‘111 Center’ under Grant No. B20063.
+\acknowledgments We hereby extend our sincere gratitude to Y.-M.~Ma for her assistance in running the numerical program,~which has significantly reduced the computation time,~and to Y.-F. He for sorting out the content of the references. ~This work is supported in part by the National Key Research and Development Program of China (Grant No. 2021YFC2203003), the National Natural Science Foundation of China (Grants No. 12475056, No. 12205129, and No. 12247101), Gansu Province’s Top Leading Talent Support Plan, the Natural Science Foundation of Gansu Province (No. 22JR5RA389), and the ‘111 Center’ under Grant No. B20063.